proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get Aggregate bonded transactions

-Gets an array of aggregate bonded transactions where the account is the sender or requires to cosign the transaction.
+To get an array of aggregate bonded transactions where the account is the sender or requires to co-sign the transaction.

 **Options**